Generic family displaying robustly a fast growth of the number of periodic points: Introduction and statement of the main results

-This leads Smale \cite{Sm} and Bowen \cite{Bo78} to wonder about the relationship between rate of growth of the number of periodic points on the one hand and dynamical $\zeta$-function or topological entropy on the other hand for (topologically) generic diffeomorphisms.
-In particular, these questions asked whether (A-M) diffeomorphisms are generic.
-Finally Arnold asked the following problems: \begin{problem}[Smale 1967, Bowen 1978, Arnold Pb.
-1989-2 \cite{Ar00}] Can the number of fixed points of the $n^{th}$ iteration of a topologically generic infinitely smooth self-mapping of a compact manifold grows, as $n$ increases, faster than any prescribed sequence $(a_n)_n$ (for some subsequences of time values n)? \end{problem} We recall that a property is \emph{topologically generic} if it holds for a countable intersection of open and dense sets.
-The topology on the space of $C^\infty$-maps is the union of the ones induced by the $C^r$-topologies $C^r(M,M)$ among $r\ge 0$ finite.
+This leads Smale \cite{Sm} and Bowen \cite{Bo78} to wonder whether a topologically generic diffeomorphism satisfies property (A-M).
+Later Arnold asked the following problem: \begin{problem}[Smale 1967, Bowen 1978, Arnold Pb.
+1989-2 \cite{Ar00}] Can the number of fixed points of the $n^{th}$ iteration of a topologically generic infinitely smooth self-mapping of a compact manifold grow, as $n$ increases, faster than any prescribed sequence $(a_n)_n$ (for some subsequences of time values n)? \end{problem} Given $\infty\ge r\ge 1$, we recall that a property is $C^r$-\emph{topologically generic} if it holds true in a countable intersection of open and dense sets of $C^r(M,M)$.
+The topology on the space of $C^\infty$-maps is the union of the ones induced by the $C^r$-topologies for finite $r\ge 0$.

+{ Behind this problem is the following basic one: Is there an interesting dynamical property which is valid for any polynomial dynamics but not for a typical differentiable dynamics?

+We will see that Problem \ref{problem1} motivated a large number of important contributions and that our first main result complements these to give a complete positive answer when $\dim M\ge 2$.